Rule 3349-20-30 | Financial conflict of interest in research.

 (A) Purpose

-The purpose of this rule is to promote objectivity in research by establishing standards to ensure there is no reasonable expectation that the design, conduct, or reporting of research will be biased by an investigator's conflicting financial interest.
+The purpose of this rule is to promote objectivity in research and sponsored projects by establishing standards to ensure there is no reasonable expectation that the design, conduct, or reporting of research and sponsored projects will be biased by an investigator's conflicting financial interest.
 This rule establishes procedures for the disclosure, evaluation, management, reduction, and/or elimination of investigator's significant financial interests.
 This rule complies with the following federal regulations:

 (B) Scope

-(1) This rule applies to all investigators applying for, conducting, supervising, or reporting research at the university.
-This rule acknowledges that individual financial conflicts of interest may be inherent in the research process and does not preclude research in which a financial conflict of interest exists.
-This rule applies only to financial conflicts of interest in research.
+(1) This rule applies to all investigators applying for, conducting, supervising, or reporting research and sponsored projects at the university.
+This rule acknowledges that individual financial conflicts of interest may be inherent in the research and sponsored projects process and does not preclude research in which a financial conflict of interest exists.

-(2) This rule applies to any investigator who is planning on participating in or is participating in research funded by the public health service "PHS" and any other funding agency that has adopted the "PHS" regulations or requires a conflict of interest rule.
-The research contemplated under this rule includes a research grant, contract, cooperative agreement, sub grant, subcontract, or sub-cooperative agreement which is funded in whole or in part by "PHS" funds (with the exception of phase I small business innovation research/small business technology transfer research applications).
+(2) This rule applies to any investigator who is planning on participating in or is participating in research funded by the public health service "PHS" and all non-PHS funded projects that have adopted the "PHS" regulations and/or requires a conflict of interest rule.
+The activities contemplated under this rule includes a research grant, contract, cooperative agreement, sub grant, subcontract, or sub-cooperative agreement which is funded in whole or in part by "PHS" funds (with the exception of phase I small business innovation research/small business technology transfer research applications).

 (3) For purposes of determining the existence of a significant financial interest, this rule extends to the financial interests of the investigator and the investigator's immediate family.